 Bags of hot roasted chestnuts

-Fortify yourself with the usual hot mulled wine and roasted chestnuts as you walk past mouth-watering displays of artisinal macarons, marrons glacés (candied chestnuts) from Southern France, caviar, smoked salmon, truffles, foie gras, and jewel-like jars of fruit jams.
+Fortify yourself with the usual hot mulled wine and roasted chestnuts as you walk past mouth-watering displays of artisinal macarons, marrons glacés (candied chestnuts) from Southern France, and other gastronomic specialties such as caviar, smoked salmon, truffles, foie gras, and jewel-like jars of fruit jams.

 More chalets at the Saint-Germain Christmas Market